 If you are interested in participating in Artists for Social Change, either as an artist, workshop participant, or program host, please email email@example.com.

 The Arts Fuel Change

-Our 2022 weeklong camp for middle-schoolers continues our focus on how the Arts plays a role in creating social change.
+An example of an Artists for Social Change program, our weeklong day camp for middle-schoolers focused on how the Arts plays a role in creating social change.

-This year, we will explore issues around the environment and air quality, build an air purifier, play the ukulele, and collaboratively write songs and create visual art to promote change.
+In 2022, we explored issues around the environment and air quality, built an air purifier, played the ukulele, and collaboratively wrote songs and created visual art to promote change.

 Camp runs 9:30 am - 3:30 pm